 4. Act-On

-In the chart below, we list each one and note the features of each.
+In the chart below, we list each and note its features.
 We also included a list of “point-solutions” to show an example of what a custom-stack of point solutions might look like and its cost.

 marketing automation stack best examples